RECOVER: Toward Requirements Generation from Stakeholders' Conversations: Analysis of the Results

 We then used the widely accepted metrics such as BLEU \cite{papineni2002bleu}, ROUGE \cite{lin-2004-rouge}, and METEOR \cite{banerjee-lavie-2005-meteor} to quantitatively evaluate the performance of \textsc{RECOVER} in alignment with expert opinions.
 Table \ref{table:rq12} reports the performance of \textsc{RECOVER} across different groups.

 The BLEU scores are relatively consistent within each group, as evidenced by the minimal variance between the Min, Mean, and Max values.
-This consistency suggests a stable performance in precision-oriented evaluation.
-However, the BLEU scores show a noticeable decline with an increasing number of answers.
-This trend might indicate the system's troubles in maintaining precision with more complex or varied input data, highlighting a potential area for improvement in handling diverse or nuanced content.
+This suggests a stable performance in precision-oriented evaluation. \revised{However, the BLEU scores decline: as the number of participant-provided answers used for comparison increases, the scores tend to be lower.} This trend might indicate the system's troubles in maintaining precision with more complex or varied input data, highlighting a potential area for improvement in handling diverse or nuanced content.

 The ROUGE scores, focused on recall, are higher across all groups than BLEU scores, suggesting that the system is more effective in capturing the overall content of the reference material.
 An interesting observation is a progressive increase in ROUGE scores from ``1 answer'' to ``4 answers'', which might imply better performance in encompassing the key elements of the reference text with more diverse inputs.